cnescatlab/i-CodeCNES/CONTRIBUTING.md

   * [Git Commit Messages](#git-commit-messages)

 ## Code of Conduct
-This project and everyone participating in it is governed by the [Lequal Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [CATLab Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [L-lequal@cnes.fr](mailto:L-lequal@cnes.fr).
+Please report unacceptable behavior to [catlab@cnes.fr](mailto:catlab@cnes.fr).

 ## How Can I Contribute?